eth-cscs/SoftwareManagementCourse2019/cmake/handson/4_advanced/README.md

 - Verify that `make test` executes the tests.
 A new test `large_vector.cc` was added.
 - Add an option to run the tests without this expensive regression test by using ctest labels.

-Part 2)

-Something with CUDA

-maybe Part 3)

-Something with Fortran